Craig Gardner

 Craig Gardner (born 25 November 1986) is an English professional football coach and former player who made 260 appearances in the Premier League and a further 67 in the Championship.
-He joined the coaching staff at Birmingham City in January 2021, and in June was appointed technical director.
+He joined the coaching staff at Birmingham City in January 2021, was appointed technical director in June, and was promoted to director of football in February 2025.

 A versatile midfielder, Gardner was able to play in many different positions, although he preferred central midfield.
 He began his career at Aston Villa before spending the 2010–11 season with city rivals Birmingham City, with whom he won the 2011 League Cup.
 After three seasons with Sunderland, he joined West Bromwich Albion in 2014 before rejoining Birmingham City in 2017.
 He retired from playing in 2020 to take up a position as first-team coach at the club.
 He moved on to a similar role at Sheffield Wednesday in November 2020, before leaving a month later when Tony Pulis' contract was terminated and returning to Birmingham.

 Internationally, Gardner represented England at under-21 level, and was a member of the team that finished as runners-up on the 2009 European Championships.

 Club career

 Aston Villa

 Gardner came through Aston Villa's youth system and turned professional on 31 January 2005.
-Gardner made his Premier League debut on 26 December 2005, when he came on as a substitute for Steven Davis against Everton at Villa Park.
+He made his Premier League debut on 26 December 2005, when he came on as a substitute for Steven Davis against Everton at Villa Park.
 He scored his first professional goal for Villa in the 3–1 away win on 14 April against Middlesbrough.
 He also netted a contender for goal of the month on the last day of the season away to Bolton Wanderers.
-After a series of appearances Villa Manager Martin O'Neill entered contract talks with Gardner.
+After a series of appearances Villa manager Martin O'Neill entered contract talks with Gardner.

 In August 2007, Gardner signed a new four-year deal, which ran until June 2011.
 On 1 October 2007 he scored twice in two games with two free kicks.
 First he scored away to Tottenham Hotspur in a 4–4 draw and then the winner against West Ham United five days later with a deflected attempt.

 On 1 December 2007, Gardner scored the opener in a home match against Arsenal.
 Villa went on to lose the match 2–1.
-Gardner has often played in the right-back slot, and impressed both his manager, Martin O'Neill, and captain, Gareth Barry, who said that Gardner could be a key player for years to come.
+Gardner has often played in the right-back slot, and impressed both O'Neill and his captain, Gareth Barry, who said that Gardner could be a key player for years to come.

 Gardner made just one appearance for Villa in the 2009–10 season because of a groin injury.
 On 4 January 2010 it was announced that Birmingham City were preparing a £3.5 million bid.
 However it was revealed that Aston Villa had turned down the bid for the player.
 However, the club later offered a second deal including add-ons that was accepted by Aston Villa.
 He made exactly 80 appearances for Villa in all competitions.